ldbc/ldbc_snb_bi/umbra/README.md

 ### Loading the data set

-Umbra uses the same format as [Postgres](../postgres/README.md#generating-the-data-set), however, it currently does not support loading from compressed files (`.csv.gz`).
+Umbra uses the same format as [Postgres](../postgres/README.md#generating-the-data-set), however, it does not support directly loading from compressed files (`.csv.gz`).

 1. Set the `${UMBRA_CSV_DIR}` environment variable to point to the data set, e.g.: